Romastyi/mongo-hkd/README.md

 ### TO DO

+1. Scala 3 support (depends on ReactiveMongo status)
-1. Support for all MongoDB collection methods
+2. Support for all MongoDB collection methods
-2. More type-safe projections, e.g. projection to a separate data class with type checking
+3. More type-safe projections, e.g. projection to a separate data class with type checking
-3. etc.
+4. etc.